plinioprado/jsrocket/README.md

 # jsrocket

-Orbital flight simulator in javascript
+Orbital flight simulator in javascript.

 The goal is to evolve the features and code.
-But keep the application simple enough to allow playing not only with the piloting, but also with the modelling and rendering.
+But keep the application simple enough to allow playing not only with the piloting, but also with the modelling.

-There is a secondary goal to explore fundamentals of javascript, that's why the no use of 3rd party packages in the code itself, and some development tools like transpiling and testing.
+There is a secondary goal to explore fundamentals of javascript, therefore the no use of 3rd party packages in the code itself, and some development tools.

-If you touch earth descending at more than 100km/h you crash.

 ## Status